RadleighSmith/hockley-woods/README.md

 ### Bugs

 * Fixed an issue where all the media queries stoped working due to a typo on the 750px query where the max-width measurement was spelt rpx instead of px.

+### Unfixed Bugs

+There are no current known bugs present within the site, However, I have left this section for cataloguing and for fixing future bugs.

 ## Languages